Three steps to develop an effective client referral strategy

 It will also show whether existing clients are acting as champions for your service.
 If there are clients already giving you referrals, these can form the basis of your ‘top’ clients list.
 You can then develop this to maximise direct referrals.

-Go directly to your top clients
+Go directly to your top clients and build a referral appreciation process

 A survey by Advisor Impact found that 28% of clients provided 100% of the referrals that financial advisers received.
 From looking at these statistics, the inclination may be to develop strategies that would gain referrals from the 72% of clients who were not currently giving them.